madushag/MyFarm/README.md

 ##### Daily Scrum 11/15
-Completed in the last 24 hours:
+Completed since our last meeting:
-- Chris Rogers:
-- Madusha Gamage:
-- Kelly McDougall:
-- Neha Dubey:
-- Chris Calleri: R
-- Luis Rengifo:
-- Shrikanth Ananthakrishnan:
+- All: conducted Sprint Review and Sprint Retrospective.

 will work on next:
--
+- Sprint planning

-Impediments:
+Impediments: None at this time.

 ##### Daily Scrum 11/17
 Completed since our last meeting: